4 (New York City Subway service): Under the Interborough Rapid Transit

 In April 1930, service was increased from running every 6 minutes to every 5 minutes heading southbound at 125th Street between 6 and 8 p.m. and from running every 8 minutes to every 6 minutes northbound at 125th Street between 7:30 and 9:00 p.m.
 In addition, trains that had formerly terminated at South Ferry from 7:26 p.m. to 8:44 p.m. were extended to Utica Avenue.

 The span of Sunday express service from Utica Avenue was extended by 54 minutes on February 22, 1931, with express service beginning at 12:56 p.m. instead of 1:50 p.m.
-Effective April 13, 1931, trains that terminated at Atlantic Avenue between 12:45 and 2:45 a.m. on Mondays were extended to Utica Avenue to reduce a transfer for riders at Nevins Street, and to provide service from Manhattan's East Side to Utica Avenue every ten minutes.
+Effective April 13, 1931, trains that terminated at Atlantic Avenue between 12:45 and 2:45 a.m. on Mondays were extended to Utica Avenue to reduce a transfer for riders at Nevins Street and to provide service from Manhattan's East Side to Utica Avenue every ten minutes.
 On July 12, 1931, Sunday late night trains that terminated at Atlantic Avenue until 2:40 a.m. were extended to Utica Avenue.

-As of 1934, 4 trains ran from Woodlawn to Utica Avenue weekday rush and Saturday morning peak and afternoon, to Atlantic Avenue weekday midday, Saturday morning after the peak, and late nights, and to South Ferry evenings and Sundays.
-Trains ran express in Manhattan except during late nights, and in Brooklyn.
+As of 1934, 4 trains ran from Woodlawn to Utica Avenue weekday rush and Saturday morning peak and afternoon; to Atlantic Avenue weekday midday, Saturday morning after the peak, and late nights; and to South Ferry evenings and Sundays.
+Trains ran express in Manhattan, except during late nights, and in Brooklyn.
 This was the first time the 6 became the Pelham Shuttle between Pelham Bay Park and 125th Street–Lexington Avenue.

-On August 20, 1938, Saturday morning after the peak service was extended to Utica Avenue.
+On August 20, 1938, Saturday morning after peak service was extended to Utica Avenue.